drakored/WearablePack-Pebble/samples/SF1PebbleDashboard/README.md

 <a name="link2"></a>
 # 2 - Overview

 This sample application is designed to illustrate how to connect your smartwatch to Salesforce1 using the REST API call and the OAuth standard.
-The application will display the totals from three reports configured in Salesforce on the Pebble watch in a dashboard format.
+The application will display the totals from three reports configured in Salesforce on the Pebble watch in a dashboard format.<br>

 ![image alt text](images/image00.png)